Asking the wrong question

 Into the bargain, I had a new mattress, I had learned how to sleep at a dining table, and I had the knowledge that my heart was in perfect health!
 Incidentally, I also bought an ergonomic kneeling chair although I gave up with that after a few weeks.
 In place of the old cheap Viking leatherette executive chair at about £45 (bought years and years earlier) I now have a newer decent quality mesh executive chair that cost about £250.

-Within a week of cutting the desk, the RSI abated, the sleeping improved, and by week 3 I was back to normal.
+Within a week of cutting the desk, the RSI abated, the sleeping improved, and by week 3 I was back to something like normal.
 I can touch type, it’s a bit ropey, but it is authentic.
+By week 6 there was no hint of the previous injury.

 However, I have subsequently learnt from more than one source that the NHS is good at illness, disease, and bone injuries, but it’s not good with soft tissue injury.
 I tell you this in the hope that others with RSI like mine can now self diagnose too!